parkecogeo/parkecogeo.github.io/index.md

 ## Recent News

+(November 2023) Our paper answering the role of human land management in global greening published in Nature Communications Earth & Environment.
+We used India as a simplified case and found that land surface models struggle to reproduce the greening trend and its drivers. [[Paper]](https://doi.org/10.1038/s43247-023-01078-9)

 (September 2023) Our paper investigating shadow effect on spectral vegetation greenness published in Nature Ecology & Evolution.
 Congratulations to all supportive co-authors. [[Paper]](https://doi.org/10.1038/s41559-023-02187-6)

 (August 2023) Our paper investigating impacts of 2-degree global warming on global land is featured in NASA [[Press]](https://www.nasa.gov/centers-and-facilities/ames/nasa-study-reveals-compounding-climate-risks-at-two-degrees-of-warming/) and many media outlets.